lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 :Required Parameters:

     :distribution_type: Must be "maven".
-    :log_dir: The suffix of the logs URL reported on completion by the Jenkins stage job that created and pushed the artifact to the staging repository.
+    :log_dir: The suffix of the logs URL reported on successful completion by the Jenkins stage job that created and pushed the artifact to the staging repository.
 For example, use value "example-project-maven-stage-master/17" for the logs URL
         https://logs.lf-project.org/production/vex-sjc-lfp-jenkins-prod-1/example-project-maven-stage-master/17